adam-oberman/adam-oberman.github.io/Lectures/readme.md

 ## Zoom recordings
 - (No recording for lectures 1 and 2)
 - [Lecture 3](https://mcgill.zoom.us/rec/share/VKdYKjgxXbdlP9_8l3xcSKz7E2A7Z_gwyOpYjbO1n9XQ-gSIO51ITa9Ug83cjejV.ZFHqMEOCdcJpXMx0?startTime=1631109875000)
+- Lecture 4 is only available in mycourses.

 ## By lecture
 ### Week 1, lecture 1, Sept 1 (W)